kant/MTV-LMM/README.md

 Output format
 -----------------------

 The output is a matrix of taxa and their temporal effects.
-Taxa is considered to be 'autorehgressive' if the Time_explainability component is significant (p_value_adjusted <= 0.05).
+Taxa is considered to be 'autoregressive' if the Time_explainability component is significant (p_value_adjusted <= 0.05).
 Only qc taxa are presented (i.e., taxa that are present in at least 10% of the temporal samples).

 | VALUE  |DESCRIPTION |
 | ------------- | ------------- |